r3nanp/letmeask/CONTRIBUTING.md

 # Contributing guide
-Want to contribute to next-boilerplate project?
+Want to contribute to letmeask project?
 Awesome!
 There are many ways you can contribute, see below.

 ## Opening issues